Paper Dolls (group)

 The Paper Dolls were a late 1960s British female vocal trio from Northampton, comprising lead vocalist Susie 'Tiger' Mathis, Pauline 'Spyder' Bennett and Sue 'Copper' Marshall.
-They were one of the few British girl groups of the late 1960s to achieve national recognition.
+They were one of the few British girl groups of the late 1960s.

-Each member of the group had a nickname, similar to the Spice Girls three decades later.
+Each member of the group had a nickname: Tiger, Spyder and Copper.

 Career

 "Something Here in My Heart"

 Signed to Pye Records, Paper Dolls had one solitary success.
-The song "Something Here in My Heart (Keeps A Tellin' Me No)", which was their debut single, and was written by Tony Macaulay and John Macleod, reached number 11 in the UK Singles Chart in 1968.
-The Dolls also recorded another Macaulay/Macleod hit composition "Baby Take Me in Your Arms."
+The song "Something Here in My Heart (Keeps a Tellin' Me No)", which was their debut single, and was written by Tony Macaulay and John Macleod, reached number 11 on the UK Singles Chart in 1968.
+The Dolls also recorded another Macaulay/Macleod hit composition "Baby Take Me in Your Arms".
 The enduring image of the Paper Dolls, as seen on Top of the Pops, was inescapably that of three young women in miniskirts, the popularity and brevity of which were at their height at the time.
 The name of the group was suggestive of "dolly birds", a rather impersonal term which, in the 1970s journalist Christopher Booker associated with "girls [being] transformed into throwaway plastic objects".

 Follow-up releases

 Several follow-ups, notably "My Life (Is in Your Hands)" and "Someday", failed to chart.
 Their greatest disappointment came when their producers arranged for them to record another Macaulay co-composition "Build Me Up Buttercup" later that year.
-Due to a misunderstanding, they never turned up for the session, and instead the song was given to The Foundations, whose version became a hit single.
-The flip side of "Someday", titled "Any Old Time (You're Lonely and Sad)" was recorded by The Foundations, for whom it charted in the UK.
+Owing to a misunderstanding, they never turned up for the session and instead the song was given to the Foundations, whose version became a hit single.
+The flip side of "Someday", titled "Any Old Time (You're Lonely and Sad)" was recorded by the Foundations, for whom it charted in the UK.

 The Paper Dolls released one album, titled Paper Dolls House in 1968, which was re-issued with bonus tracks on CD in 2001.
-The first release included a cover of The Beach Boys' song "Darlin'"; the later version substituted a cover of the Paul McCartney song "Step Inside Love".
+The first release included a cover of the Beach Boys' song "Darlin'"; the later version substituted a cover of the Paul McCartney song "Step Inside Love".

 In 1970, they signed to RCA.
-Two further singles, a cover of The Angels' "My Boyfriend's Back" and the original song "Remember December" (featuring backing vocals by Brian Connolly – later of Sweet) did not chart, and the trio split up.
-They remain as one-hit wonders.
+Two further singles, a cover of the Angels' "My Boyfriend's Back" and the original song "Remember December" (featuring backing vocals by Brian Connolly – later of Sweet) did not chart, and the trio split up.

+In 2026, they re-surfaced unexpectedly, performing "My Life (Is in Your Hands)", in a recently rediscovered 1968 episode of the Morecambe and Wise show, which was broadcast on BBC Four to mark the centenary of the birth of comedian Eric Morecambe.